wwszola/VXTool/README.md

 ||Process entry|

 ## TODO:
-- get rid of widgets, just single text render (yes just do it)
+- screenshot with renderer setup
+- change into new settings in examples
+- handle window attribute in mouseevents properly
+- backcolor transparency isn't transparent
 - implement properly, document and test sync variants
-- backcolor transparency isn't transparent
 - sending multiple times from callback in the same frame implies continue flag, no need for that
 - a difference between clear and backcolor
-- default settings values
 - should render queue be divided into commands and data?
 - is blitting from a tileset faster than multiple surfaces?
 - Loading png tilesets